 - German Studies

 This school is for you if you’re looking to enter a highly competitive job field, such as healthcare, law, or engineering.
-With the help of their pre-professional preparation courses, you can get guidance in these areas of study.
-This option is available as Pomona College does not offer specific majors for pre-engineering, pre-healthcare, or pre-law.
+With the help of their pre-professional preparation courses, you can get guidance in applying for and pursuing these areas of study at other universities.
+This option is available because Pomona College does not offer specific majors for pre-engineering, pre-healthcare, or pre-law.